 Cake and Dessert

-Looking for alternative dessert ideas?
-Homemade pies, and even pie pops, are a fan favorite at rustic weddings.
+Rustic weddings are a prime opportunity to try out some alternative dessert ideas — homemade pies, doughnuts, waffles, and even pie pops are just some of our faves.
 Pies are especially festive for fall weddings, since you can incorporate seasonal ingredients like pumpkins and apples.
-You can serve pies in addition to your traditional cake, or send your guests home with pre-boxed slices or mini pies as favors.
-We also love cupcakes, candy apples and flavored popcorn as rustic wedding treats.
+You can serve pies in addition to your traditional cake or send your guests home with pre-boxed slices or mini pies as favors.
+We also love cupcakes, candy apples, and flavored kettle corn as rustic wedding treats.